|

 4620.
 According to Al Phillips, the dining car crews came with

 the car from Penn Central.
-The rest of the crew was all HICO
+The rest of the crew were all HICO

 |